raganwald/raganwald.github.com/index.md

 - As the Technical Product Manager for JProbe Threadalyzer, I performed user research, developed the value proposition, and designed the product.
 - As the Program Manager for the JProbe Suite, I collaborated with Sales and Marketing Product Management on prioritization and positioning, acted as the media contact for feature-detailed interviews and demos, and manned the booth at JavaOne.
 - At Github, I created the prose-specific heuristics, designed and developed the user experience, and shipped [rich prose diffs].
-- At PagerDuty—working with Product Mangement and Marketing Strategy—I wrote the technical road map for [schedules], identifying feasible and compelling features to establish strong differentiation from comeatitors and complements.
+- At PagerDuty—working with Product Mangement and Marketing Strategy—I wrote the technical road map for [schedules], identifying feasible and compelling features to establish strong differentiation from our competitors and value complements.
 - At PagerDuty, my teams ideated, developed, and shipped [insights] and [operational review] features, and launched [response mobilizer].<sup id="fnref:tilting-at-windmills" role="doc-noteref"><a href="#fn:tilting-at-windmills" class="footnote" rel="footnote">6</a></sup>

 ---